remotion-dev/remotion/packages/template-audiogram/README.md

 If you supply a .srt, make sure to export subtitles that are segmented by word rather than by sentence.

+## Optimizing for long audio files

+If your audio is long, pass a `.wav` file instead of another format.
+The template will use [`useWindowedAudioData()`](/docs/use-windowed-audio-data) to only fetch the data around the current time.
+Otherwise, the audio visualization may become a heavy duty for the browser or during rendering.

 ## Commands

 **Install Dependencies**